-This is a professional field experience under the supervision of an experienced professional, carefully selected and approved by the University.
+A professional field experience.
+This internship is conducted under the supervision of an experienced professional, carefully selected and approved by the University.

 MANAGEMENT INFORMATION SYSTEMS

 MIS 221.
 Management Information Systems.
 3 hours.
 F., Sp.

 A study of business information technology solutions.
 This course will emphasize emerging trends as they relate to system hardware, system software, and telecommunications.
 Prerequisite: BUS 253 Business Computer Applications.